 If You are a Dyed-in-the-Wool, Enterprise PM…

 You have been trained to understand team management, the benefits of detailed planning, and the discipline of Project Management.
 The idea that teams can see the “big picture,” deal with the threats that come to projects as they navigate toward success, all the while being productive software developers in a project is an anathema.
 It just doesn’t work that way.
-The PM is the wall between the team and the problems that rise out of nowhere to derail projects and when they do hit, put things back on track toward the goal.
+The PM is the wall between the team and the problems that arise out of nowhere to derail projects and when they do hit, put things back on track toward the goal.
 If your vendor proposed an agile team without a project manager, you might ask, “Do you expect team members to establish proper timelines for deliverables, integration, release and manage them through likely issues over the entire project lifecycle?
 Can team members navigate the client team to find the subject matter experts they need and prioritize work while they do it?
 Can team members evaluate the risk they bring in if they change their technical approach or reprioritize their remaining work?”

 What is Right?
 Neither?
 Both?
 Vendor-Side PM or No?